mravendi/mravendi.github.io/_posts/cvoverview.md

-## Common Computer Vision Tasks
+## An overivew of Major Computer Vision Applications

-Computer vision has been disrupted by deep learning and convolutional neural networks.
-You can now implement many CV algorithms using great deep learning libraries such as PyTorch.
-In this article, we will provide an overview of some of the important CV tasks.
-You can find a PyTorch implementation of these tasks in my book [PyTorch Computer Vision Cookbook](https://www.amazon.com/PyTorch-Computer-Vision-Cookbook-computer/dp/1838644830/ref=sr_1_2_sspa?dchild=1&keywords=computer+vision+cookbook&qid=1592198268&sr=8-2-spons&psc=1&spLa=ZW5jcnlwdGVkUXVhbGlmaWVyPUEzUEVPNEI1REE4WTBQJmVuY3J5cHRlZElkPUEwODI5NjUxMlQ2T0ZCSEkxNTg4NiZlbmNyeXB0ZWRBZElkPUEwODQ0NjgxQTdaRDhYQjdXWFFQJndpZGdldE5hbWU9c3BfYXRmJmFjdGlvbj1jbGlja1JlZGlyZWN0JmRvTm90TG9nQ2xpY2s9dHJ1ZQ==).
+Computer vision (CV) has been disrupted by deep learning and convolutional neural networks(CNN) in recent years.
+You can now implement many CV algorithms pretty quickly using deep learning libraries such as PyTorch, Tensorflow and Keras.
+In this post, I will provide an overview of major CV tasks and applications.
+You can find PyTorch implementations of these tasks with step-by-step explanations in my book [PyTorch Computer Vision Cookbook](https://www.amazon.com/PyTorch-Computer-Vision-Cookbook-computer/dp/1838644830/ref=sr_1_2_sspa?dchild=1&keywords=computer+vision+cookbook&qid=1592198268&sr=8-2-spons&psc=1&spLa=ZW5jcnlwdGVkUXVhbGlmaWVyPUEzUEVPNEI1REE4WTBQJmVuY3J5cHRlZElkPUEwODI5NjUxMlQ2T0ZCSEkxNTg4NiZlbmNyeXB0ZWRBZElkPUEwODQ0NjgxQTdaRDhYQjdXWFFQJndpZGdldE5hbWU9c3BfYXRmJmFjdGlvbj1jbGlja1JlZGlyZWN0JmRvTm90TG9nQ2xpY2s9dHJ1ZQ==).

-The implementation scripts are available from this [link](https://github.com/PacktPublishing/PyTorch-Computer-Vision-Cookbook).
+The implementation scripts are available in this [link](https://github.com/PacktPublishing/PyTorch-Computer-Vision-Cookbook).

 ## Image classification